How to Do Payroll in Nevada in 10 Steps

 |

-Step-by-Step Instructions to Running Payroll in Nevada
+Step-by-Step Instructions for Running Payroll in Nevada

 Below are the basic steps for managing payroll in Nevada.
 For more guidance on the general payroll process, check out our article on how to do payroll.

-Step 1: Set up your business as an employer.
 At the federal level, you need your employer identification number (EIN) and an account in the Electronic Federal Tax Payment System (EFTPS).

 If you want to pay by ACH Debit, you need to fill out the ACH Debit Authorization Form and fax it to the state for approval.

-Step 3: Create your payroll process.
 You may have inherited a payroll process if your business is established.
 However, if your company is brand-new, you may need to start your payroll process, which includes deciding when and how often you’ll be paying employees and how you’ll track and calculate hourly employees’ work time.
 You can opt to do payroll yourself by hand (not recommended), set up an Excel payroll template, or use a payroll service to help you handle your Nevada payroll.

-Step 4: Collect employee payroll forms.
 It is ideal to do this during onboarding.
 Some of the most common payroll forms that small businesses need include W-4, I-9, and direct deposit information.
 Nevada does not have additional forms, although you will want to report your new hires.

-Step 5: Collect, review, and approve time sheets.
 Several days before your payroll is due, collect and review documented work time from hourly and nonexempt employees so you can speak with anyone who might have made mistakes.
 There are numerous ways to track employee time—including using one of our free time sheet templates.
 If you have employees who work or live out of state, tracking where they perform the bulk of their work is important as it can affect whether you are liable for state unemployment insurance (UI).

-Step 7.
-File payroll taxes with the federal government.
 Federal tax payments must be made via EFTPS.
 You’ll need to deposit federal income tax withheld and both employer and employee Social Security and Medicare taxes based on the schedule assigned (either monthly or every other week) to your business by the IRS.

 - Monthly depositors are required to deposit employment taxes on payments made during a month by the 15th day of the following month.